Graffiti Abatement Program

 The City of Santa Rosa takes a pro-active approach to graffiti abatement.
 As “tagging” and gang graffiti has escalated, so too has the City’s efforts to eliminate it.

 The Police, Public Works, and Parks Departments work collaboratively to address graffiti vandalism through abatement, education, and enforcement.
-It is hoped that through the efforts of the City staff, volunteers, property owners, and effective enforcement of Graffiti Abatement Ordinance 3729, graffiti will be limited throughout the City of Santa Rosa.
+It is hoped that through the efforts of the City staff, property owners, and effective enforcement of Graffiti Abatement Ordinance 3729, graffiti will be limited throughout the City of Santa Rosa.

 The Santa Rosa Police Department: